20 fun virtual team building activities for remote employees

 It’s an open setting and people are encouraged to talk about anything from weekend plans to work stuff.
 Friday afternoons tend to be slow anyway, and people will be happy that work technically ends half an hour earlier and be glad to spend those 30 minutes with colleagues in a relaxed atmosphere.
 Perhaps you can combine Friday wind-down with the Virtual happy hour for a fun start to the weekend?

-5 things to keep in mind for organizers of remote team activities
+5 things to keep in mind for virtual team building activity organizers

 Organizing remote activities isn’t easy and can be a draining experience.
 That said, it’s for a great cause.
 The team will grow to appreciate the effort and it can be the difference-maker between a happy and unhappy team.